 1. Open the Optimizer by clicking Optimize under Account Actions:

 PRO TIP: If the account is integrated from a custodian/outside data source you will want to create a copy to avoid disrupting this connection.

 2. Select a Risk Number to optimize to.
 You can choose any Risk Number from 1 to 99:

 - 3. (Optional) Set any constraints you wish to apply.
 If you want to optimize only some holdings, lock the ones you don't want to be optimized.
 You can also set minimums and maximums for the entire account, or for each individual holding; this will limit the amount the Optimizer allocates to the securities.

 - 4. Click Optimize.
 Review the results and click SAVE if you wish to keep the results.

 PRO TIP: Want the inside scoop on how advisors are leveraging the Optimizer?
-Check out our Riskalyze Academy Lesson on Become a Pro: The Optimizer for Riskalyze's Top Seven Optimizer Hacks - and more!
+Check out our Nitrogen Academy Lesson on Becoming a Pro: The Optimizer for Nitrogen's Top Seven Optimizer Hacks - and more!

 Why doesn't it always optimize to my specific Risk Number?